 What if one birthparent files a redaction request and the other parent does not?

-The bill provides that, upon a birthparent’s request, “personally identifiable information be redacted from the noncertified copy of the original certificate of birth.”
+The law provides that, upon a birthparent’s request, “personally identifiable information be redacted from the noncertified copy of the original certificate of birth.”
 Presumably, if two parents are listed on the original birth certificate and only one requests redaction, any personally identifiable information about that parent would be redacted.
 The scope of such a redaction request, however, is not yet fully known.

 Could my own name be redacted?

 Possibly.
 It’s likely your last name at birth will be redacted if it matches the last name of a parent listed on the birth certificate and that parent has requested redaction of their personally identifiable information.
+This is not yet fully known.

 If a birthparent files a redaction request and that birthparent then dies, will my original birth certificate still be redacted?